The local Langlands correspondence of essentially unipotent supercuspidal representations for disconnected reductive groups: Proof of the equivariance

 \section{Proof of the equivariance}

 Now we verify the assumption in \zcref{cor:constr_EUC_from_adj_and_sc}.
-We already have UC-parameterizations for all connected reductive groups by \cite{FOS} and $\cite{Solleveld_unip_for_ramified}$, which satisfies \zcref{cond:functoriality} for the covering map $G_\mathrm{sc}\to G_\mathrm{ad}$ and the compatibility with character twists (\zcref{cond:compatibility_char_twist}) by construction.
-On the equivariance, however, their results are \emph{weaker} than \zcref{cond:equivariance_adj,cond:equivariance_sc}: They use the framework by Arthur \cite{Arthur} instead of rigid inner twists, and cannot treat the case that automorphisms fix an inner twist but change its rigidifications.
-In this section we prove:
+We already have UC-parameterizations for all connected reductive groups by \cite{FOS} and $\cite{Solleveld_unip_for_ramified}$, which satisfy \zcref{cond:functoriality} for the covering map $G_\mathrm{sc}\to G_\mathrm{ad}$ and the compatibility with character twists (\zcref{cond:compatibility_char_twist}) by construction.
+We prove the following in this section:

 \begin{theorem} Let $G$ be a connected, quasi-split reductive group over $F$ and $(G',\xi)$ an inner twist. \begin{enumerate} \item When $G=G_\mathrm{ad}$, \zcref{cond:equivariance_adj} holds for the UC-parameterization for $(G',\xi)$ constructed in \cite{FOS} and \cite{Solleveld_unip_for_ramified}. \item When $G=G_\mathrm{sc}$, we can choose a suitable rigidification $z$ (see \zcref{prop:calc_delta_z}) so that \zcref{cond:equivariance_sc} holds for the UC-parameterizations for $(G',\xi,z)$ constructed in \cite{FOS} and \cite{Solleveld_unip_for_ramified}. \end{enumerate} \end{theorem}